oscarscfrederiksen/oscarscfrederiksen/README.md

 I have plenty to work on, however I always love learning new things!

-I'm currently working through Harvard's CS50x course - just to fill in any potential basic gaps in my knowledge!
-I'm learning C and C# in Unity, just for fun!
+I'm currently developing my backend knowledge - Typescript and GraphQL are the way to go!

 ## 💬 Talk to me about...